michaeltranxd/Work-Life-Balance/README.md

 - Spancer Guo [@spancerrr](https://github.com/spancerrr)
 - Michael Tran [@michaeltranxd](https://github.com/michaeltranxd)

-Collaboration with Memes for Health under Dr. Younge
+Collaboration with Memes for Health under Dr. Younge and Faiz Rehman

 Level and Character Design:
 The reason we are choosing to have the realistic level design and character design is